nadineb1160/responsive-portfolio-1/README.md

-# Unit 02: CSS and Bootstrap Homework: Responsive Portfolio
+# CSS and Bootstrap: Responsive Portfolio

 In this assignment, I've created a web page with reponsive design to ensure that the web application renders well on a variety of devices and window or screen sizes.